Hormead

-Hormead is a civil parish in Hertfordshire, England.
-It comprises the villages of Great Hormead and Little Hormead and the hamlet of Hare Street and lies in the East Hertfordshire district.
-Hare Street House is located within Hare Street.
-In 2011 it had a population of 743.
+Hormead is a civil parish in the East Hertfordshire district of Hertfordshire, England.
+It includes the villages of Great Hormead and Little Hormead and the hamlet of Hare Street and surrounding rural areas.
+Hare Street House is at Hare Street.
+The parish was created in 1937, when the separate parishes of Great Hormead and Little Hormead were abolished.
+At the 2021 census the parish had a population of 761.